P. Vasu: Career

 Vasu joined director C. V. Sridhar as an assistant.
 Vasu started his career with Santhana Bharathi as a co-director and made films such as Panneer Pushpangal (1981), Madhu Malar (1981), Mella Pesungal (1983), Sahasame Jeevitham (1984) and Needhiyin Nizhal (1985).
 "We compromised on certain things as we had different approaches to the subject.
 That's the reason why some of our other movies failed to make a big impression in the box office, prompting us to take our own paths," said Vasu and moreover Vasu was more interested in making commercial films while Bharathi wants to make different kind of films.

 During his career, films like Panakkaran (1990), Nadigan (1990), Chinna Thambi (1991), Mannan (1992), Walter Vetrivel (1993) and Sethupathi IPS (1994) have become blockbusters.

 The director went through a career slump in the mid-1990s after a series of failures, through his high budget romantic musical Love Birds (1996).
 He has made films in all the four South Indian languages and he has worked with almost all top stars.

 From the 2000s, Vasu also began as an actor.
 He usually portrays a supporting role or an antagonistic role.
 His directed films Apthamithra (2004) went on to cross the one-year mark, while legendary Chandramukhi (2005) has had a record run of 800 days and more.
 Elated with the grand success of his Kannada film Aptharakshaka (2010), which happens the last project of Vishnuvardhan.
-He completed remaking the film in Telugu titled Nagavalli (2010) (Chandramukhi 2), features Venkatesh in the lead role.
+He completed remaking the film in Telugu titled Nagavalli (2010), features Venkatesh in the lead role.
 Earlier P. Vasu had plans about remaking the film in Tamil with Superstar Rajinikanth titled Chandramukhi 2.
 However, the project didn't happen as the actor got busy with Shankar’s Enthiran (2010).